An abstract approximation tool for mixed-dimensional and equidimensional modeling: Boundedness of the cochain map

-\begin{remark} We emphasize that \cref{prop: bounded 1} and \cref{prop: bound 2} together imply that the cochain map is a bijection on its range, and that the range of $\Xi$ thus defines a subcomplex of $\Ac$ which is isomorphic to $\Sc$. \end{remark}
+\begin{remark} We emphasize that \cref{prop: bounded 1} and \cref{prop: bound 2} together imply that the cochain map is a bijection on its range, and that the range of $\Xi$ thus defines a subcomplex of $\Ac$ which is isomorphic to $\Sc$.
+Moreover, an isomorphism of cochain complexes implies an isomorphism in cohomology. \end{remark}

-We may choose to define an inner product and an associated graph norm that absorbs the constants $C(\epsilon_i)$.
+We may choose to define an inner product and an associated graph norm that absorbs the constants $L(\epsilon_i)$.
 The local norm in \cref{eq: recursive sdr norm} is induced by the inner product:

-The length $C(\epsilon_i)$ can be added as a weight to the inner product
+The length $L(\epsilon_i)$ can be added as a weight to the inner product

-For constant weights $C(\epsilon_i)$, the associated weighted norm is given:
+For constant weights $L(\epsilon_i)$, the associated weighted norm is given: